scylladb/scylla-rust-driver/docs/source/queries/batch.md

 let mut batch: Batch = Default::default();

-// A query with two bound values batch.append_statement("INSERT INTO ks.tab(a, b) VALUES(?, ?)");
+// A statement with two bound values batch.append_statement("INSERT INTO ks.tab(a, b) VALUES(?, ?)");

-// A query with one bound value batch.append_statement("INSERT INTO ks.tab(a, b) VALUES(3, ?)");
+// A statement with one bound value batch.append_statement("INSERT INTO ks.tab(a, b) VALUES(3, ?)");

-// A query with no bound values batch.append_statement("INSERT INTO ks.tab(a, b) VALUES(5, 6)");
+// A statement with no bound values batch.append_statement("INSERT INTO ks.tab(a, b) VALUES(5, 6)");

-// Batch values is a tuple of 3 tuples containing values for each query let batch_values = ((1_i32, 2_i32), // Tuple with two values for the first query
+// Batch values is a tuple of 3 tuples containing values for each statement let batch_values = ((1_i32, 2_i32), // Tuple with two values for the first statement
-                    (4_i32,),       // Tuple with one value for the second query ());            // Empty tuple/unit for the third query
+                    (4_i32,),       // Tuple with one value for the second statement ());            // Empty tuple/unit for the third statement

 // Run the batch
 session.batch(&batch, batch_values).await?;
 # Ok(())
 # }
 ```
-For more information about sending values in a query see [Query values](values.md)
+For more information about sending values in a statement see [Query values](values.md)

 ### Performance